joepool/homebridge-owntone-radio/README.md

 Assuming Global Installation of Homekit: `npm i homebridge-owntone-radio`
 Or use Homebridge UI
 ## OwnTone Configuration
 First you will need to set up an Owntone server.
-This can be done on the same device as Homebridge, or somehting else on your network.
+This can be done on the same device as Homebridge, or something else on your network.
 Follow the instructions found in the [Owntone docs](https://github.com/owntone/owntone-server/blob/master/INSTALL.md) for setup instructions.
 You may need to edit the Owntone configuration file to suit your needs.
 This can be done by running the command `sudo nano /etc/owntone.conf` however this may be diffrent depending on your operating system.
 You will need to add radio station files to your Owntone library.
 You can either use the [examples I have created](https://github.com/joepool/homebridge-owntone-radio/tree/main/Stations), or create your own `.m3u` files.